cesar-douady/open-lmake/doc/src/cache.md

 To allow the group to have read/write access to all created dirs and files, there are 2 possibilities:

 - Best is to use the ACL's, e.g. using `setfacl -d -R -m u::rwX,g::rwX,o::- <cache_dir>`
-- Altenatively, `perm = 'group'` can be set in `LMAKE/config.py`.
+- Alternatively, `perm = 'group'` can be set in `LMAKE/config.py`.
 This is slightly less performant as additional calls to `chmod` are necessary in that case.

 Similarly, to allow all users to have read/write access to all created dirs and files, there are 2 possibilities:

 - Best is to the ACL's, e.g. using `setfacl -d -R -m u::rwX,g::rwX,o::rwX <cache_dir>`
-- Altenatively, `perm = 'other'` can be set in `LMAKE/config.py`.
+- Alternatively, `perm = 'other'` can be set in `LMAKE/config.py`.
 This is slightly less performant as additional calls to `chmod` are necessary in that case.

 ### Coherence